Dunderklumpen!

 Dunderklumpen! is a 1974 Swedish family film directed by Per Åhlin, which combines animation and live action.
 The story involves several musical numbers.
 It was released on 26 September 1974.
 At the 11th Guldbagge Awards, Åhlin won a Special Achievement award for the film.

 The English dub was released in the United States by G.G.
-Communications in June of 1979.
+Communications and it debuted on VHS and Betamax on 22 March 1979, distributed by Video Gems and later gave it a theatrical release in June 1979.

+The film was later re-released on VHS by Starmaker Entertainment in 1989.

 Plot

-On a summer evening in northern Sweden, when the sun doesn't quite set, Dunderklumpen (an animated character) comes out of the woods to seek some friends to keep him company.
-He comes upon a "human" house of the Wolgers family where Dunderklumpen finds toys belonging to a boy named Jens and his young sister Camilla.
-Using his magic, Dunderklumpen brings the toys to life and takes them away to the woods where he lives.
-This adorable and amusing crew includes the small but fiercely brave lion Lionel, the demanding toy girl Doll, the cute harmonica-playing bear Pellegnillot, and the ridiculous Dummy the Bunny.
+On a summer evening in northern Sweden, when the sun does not quite set, Dunderklumpen, an animated lonely troll-like character, leaves his home in the woods to seek some friends to keep him company.
+He stumbles upon the home of the Wolgers family, where Dunderklumpen finds toys belonging to a boy named Jens and his younger sister, Camilla.
+Using his magic, Dunderklumpen brings the toys to life and takes them on an adventure into the woods where he lives.
+This adorable and amusing crew includes Lionel, a small but fiercely brave stuffed toy lion cub wearing oversized polka dot pants; Doll, a demanding doll; Pellegnillot, a cute harmonica-playing teddy bear; and Dummy, a stuffed toy rabbit dressed in blue-and-white striped pyjamas and a matching nightcap that covers his ears.

-Jens hears and sees the toys crying for help and follows Dunderklumpen who is not so quick to surrender his new-found company.
-They are also followed by Jens's Father who goes searching for his runaway son and is accompanied by the dutiful Bumblebee.
-Dunderklumpen also has a small locked chest (that he took from the children's room) with him and believes it contains a great treasure.
+Jens hears and sees the toys crying for help and follows Dunderklumpen, who is not so quick to surrender his new-found company.
+They are also followed by Jens's father, who goes searching for his runaway son and is accompanied by the dutiful Bumblebee.
+Dunderklumpen also has a small locked chest (that he took from the children's bedroom) with him, believing it contains a great treasure.
 One-Eye, an old nemesis of Dunderklumpen, also seeks the treasure for himself and pursues our heroes.
-No one knows what the contents are but Dunderklumpen and One-Eye are both sure it's priceless.
-One-Eye's signature tool is a small counterfeiting machine he uses to beguile the toys and Dunderklumpen.
+No one knows what the contents are, but Dunderklumpen and One-Eye are both sure it is priceless.
+One-Eye's signature tool is a small counterfeiting machine that he uses to print fake money to beguile the toys and Dunderklumpen.

-Following Dunderklumpen into the woods, Jens meets a flower with the name Blossom, which travels on an umbrella and helps him along the way.
-The gang also meets the flying paper Malte (one of Jens's drawings come to life), the living-talking mountain Jorm, and an elderly woman named Elvira Fattigan who's an old friend of One-Eye.
+Following Dunderklumpen into the woods, Jens meets a kind witch named Blossom, who travels on an umbrella and helps him along the way.
+The gang also meets the flying paper Malte (one of Jens's drawings come to life), the living and talking mountain Jorm, and an elderly woman named Elvira Fattigan who is an old friend of One-Eye.

-In the end Elvira reminds One-Eye that his fall from grace came after encountering human materialism, and soon the chest is found to contain a feather, a dandelion and a rock that are considered treasures to a child.
-Realizing the chest had no valuables but cherished treasures, everyone celebrates in song and dance, One-Eye becomes friends with Dunderklumpen, the toys stay behind with the both of them and Jens and his father return home together.
+In the end, Elvira reminds One-Eye that his fall from grace came after encountering human materialism, and soon the chest is found to contain a feather, a dandelion and a pebble that are considered treasures to a child.
+Realising that the chest contained no valuables but cherished treasures, everyone celebrates in song and dance, One-Eye becomes friends with Dunderklumpen, the toys stay behind with the both of them and Jens and his father return home together.